 Jordi Cuixart and Jordi Sànchez mark a full year in pretrial detention.

-The prosecution in the case against the Catalan leaders presents its written accusation.
-The sentences requested range between 7 to 25 years, including 17 years in the case of Jordi Cuixart.
+The case of the Catalan Leaders arrives to the Supreme Court.
+The public prosecution requests between 7 and 25 years of prison, 17 years in the case of Jordi Cuixart.